oppia/oppia-web-developer-docs/Instructions-for-Maintainers.md

   - Ensure progress is being made
   - Ensure that contributors aren’t blocked.
 If you can't easily solve a problem, feel free to escalate it to a tech lead or another maintainer.

-## General
+### General
-1. Please ensure that your "Settings > Notification center" page is set to send you activity notifications, so that you're aware of all activity on the repository.
+1. Ensure that your "Settings > Notification center" page is set to send you activity notifications, so that you're aware of all activity on the repository.
 2. When you get an email saying that a pull request has been made, go to GitHub and assign it to someone.
 Before doing so, ensure that the requester is a member of the Committers team (which means they've signed the CLA).

-## Doing code reviews
+### Doing code reviews
 Please see [Instructions for Reviewers](https://github.com/oppia/oppia/wiki/Instructions-for-Reviewers) (note the [squash-merging instructions](https://github.com/oppia/oppia/wiki/Instructions-for-Reviewers#merging-into-develop) too).

-## When a new issue is filed
+### Handling incoming issues
 1. Tidy up the title, if necessary.
 2. Ensure that the issue has one of each of the following labels:
   * a team